AddressFinder/addressfinder-magento/DEVELOPMENT.md

 ## Installing Magento

-1. Clone the docker image for Magento.
+1. Clone the docker image for Magento into your workspace.
 Check out the branch associated with the version of Magento you want.
-You will need a seperate clone for each version of Magento you want
+You will   need a seperate clone for each version of Magento you want.

    For Magento 2.3

-   `git clone --branch 2.3 git@github.com:AbleTech/docker-magento2.git docker-magento-2.3`
+   `git clone --branch 2.3 git@github.com:AbleTech/docker-magento2.git docker-magento-2.3 && cd docker-magento-2.3`

       For Magento 2.2

-   `git clone --branch 2.2 git@github.com:AbleTech/docker-magento2.git docker-magento-2.2`
+   `git clone --branch 2.2 git@github.com:AbleTech/docker-magento2.git docker-magento-2.2 && cd docker-magento-2.2`

       For Magento 2.1

-   `git clone --branch 2.1 git@github.com:AbleTech/docker-magento2.git docker-magento-2.1`
+   `git clone --branch 2.1 git@github.com:AbleTech/docker-magento2.git docker-magento-2.1 && cd docker-magento-2.1`

       For Magento 2.0

-   `git clone --branch 2.0 git@github.com:AbleTech/docker-magento2.git docker-magento-2.0`
+   `git clone --branch 2.0 git@github.com:AbleTech/docker-magento2.git docker-magento-2.0 && cd docker-magento-2.0`

 2. Start the docker container